37

 President Paul Biya

-What does persecution look like in Cameroon?
+What is persecution like in Cameroon?

 What changed this year?